 - The group is small and kept to a maximum number of 10 members.

 - New members are asked to commit to a minimum of 12 weeks attendance.

 If you are interested in joining please contact me in the first instance.
 I endeavor to arrange a brief phone conversation before inviting you to attend an individual assessment session where we can collaboratively discuss whether joining the group would be right for you.
 The assessment session will last about one hour and there is a cost of £60 for this.

-Please note that, because of the COVID-19 lockdown restrictions, I am not currently running a group at the moment but will be running one later in 2018 (September/October) and this will be in the evenings (exact time and day to be confirmed).
+Please note that, because of the COVID-19 lockdown restrictions, I am not currently running the group at the moment but will be running one in 2020 (April – after Easter) and this will be in the evenings.
 If you think you might be interested, do contact me to register your interest.